 Port Sorell in the north-west is gorgeous and has great beaches and places for fishing: http://www.smh.com.au/news/Tasmania/Port-Sorell/2005/02/17/1108500205906.html about 8 years ago

-Low heads 10 min passed George town 15 dollers u get ya own toilet shower great people almost 2 years agoAnswered by jqcinta via Travellr.com
+Low heads 10 min passed George town 15 dollers u get ya own toilet shower great people about 2 years agoAnswered by jqcinta via Travellr.com